kyratrades/kyratrades.github.io/docs/concerts.md

 : VOB+smalls `1 DVD`

 NOTES
-: On the same DVD as the Anything GOes 'lost footage'
+: On the same DVD as the Anything Goes 'lost footage'

 ## Seth\'s Broadway Chatterbox